verifykit/verifykit-sdk-ios/README.md

 ## Configure Info.plist

 To successfully use the framework, you need to add ```VerifyKitKey``` and ```VerifyKitSecret``` to your plist file.
 This step is mandatory.

+To open a third party messaging app from your application, you need to add their url schemes to ```LSApplicationQueriesSchemes``` key in your plist file.

 After user chooses to validate the phone number with a third party messaging app, the SDK needs to return to main app.
 To successfully complete this flow, you need to add ```vfk{your-verifykit-id}``` as URL Scheme to your plist file.